Skip to content

 1. TLS fingerprint approval -- the worker probes the server's certificate and displays its fingerprint.
 Type y to trust it.
 The certificate is pinned to ~/.molf/known_certs/ for future connections.

 2. Pairing -- the worker initiates the pairing flow.
 The server terminal displays a 6-digit pairing code.
-Enter it in the worker terminal to receive an API key (yk_ prefix) saved to ~/.molf/credentials.json.
+Enter it in the worker terminal to receive an API key (yk_ prefix) saved to ~/.molf/servers.json.

 On subsequent runs, the worker connects automatically using saved credentials.